Your service may not be active yet if you've moved your home phone service to EE or you've placed a home move order.

 Try a different phone, if you've got a spare, or take your phone to a friend's house to confirm that it works on a different landline connection.
 If you're using a cordless phone, it may not be fully charged or it may be out of range of its base station.

-Do you have faulty equipment on your line?
+Check for faulty equipment on your line

-Are you getting interference on your line?
+Possible interference on your line

 Sometimes interference from other electrical devices can cause noise on your phone line.
 Try moving your landline phone away from any potential sources of interference like mobile phones, baby monitors, WiFi routers and wireless thermostats.

-Are you using extension sockets and doublers?
+Using extension sockets and doublers

 An extension cable or a doubler could be the cause of the noise on your line.